chen-simon/chen-simon/README.md

 ## 👋 Hello there! 👋
 #### My name is Simon Chen!
 Nice to meet you!
 - 👨‍💻 My favourite programming languages are **Python**, **C#**, and **Javascript**
+- 📚 On the road to write great software, clean code, and clear documentation!
+- 🌲 Currently studying Computer Science at the **University of Toronto**!
 - 🎮 I enjoy making video games, usually in the Unity game engine
-- 🌲 Currently studying Computer Science at the **University of Toronto**!
 - 🎨 I enjoy drawing and animating
 - 💻 I enjoy participating in hackathons and other fun project events.
 - 💪 Currently looking for ✨ *Summer 2022 Software Engineering Internships* ✨